MaxwellIsaacs/green-screen/README.md

-# Green Screen Effect with OpenCV
+# Green Screen with OpenCV

 This repository contains a C++ script that demonstrates how to create a green screen effect using OpenCV.
 The script captures live video from a webcam, identifies the green background, and replaces it with a specified background image.
 This README explains how to compile and run the script.